Eclipse Phase: Setting

 From there, the setting explores various scientific advances, extrapolated far into the future.
 Nanotechnology, terraforming, Zero-G living, upgrading animal sapience, and reputation systems are all used as plot points and background.

 With all of this, the game encourages players to confront existential threats like aliens, weapons of mass destruction, Exsurgent Virus outbreaks, and political unrest.

 Mechanics

 Eclipse Phase uses a simple roll-under percentile die system for task resolution.
-Players roll the percentile dice (by rolling two ten-sided dice with one of the dice representing a 10 value), and compare that roll to a target number with the goal being to match or go under that number with the roll.
-Unlike most similar systems, a roll of 00 does not count as a 100.
+Unlike most percentile systems, a roll of 00 does not count as a 100.
 In addition, any roll of a double (11, 22, 33 etc.) is a critical.
 If the double is under the target number it is a critical success, while being over the target number constitutes a critical failure.

 For damage resolution (whether physical damage caused by injury or mental stress caused by traumatic events), players roll a designated number of ten-sided dice and add the values together, along with any modifiers.